Written Statement under CPC

 • Money claimed by the defendant in the written statement must be legally recoverable.
 For example, the defendant cannot claim any money which he won in a bet with the plaintiff.

 • Both the defendant and plaintiff must fill the same character as they fill in the plaintiff’s claim.
-It means, the defendant cannot claim a set-off in which the plaintiff was not the main party.
-The defendant cannot claim money that is recoverable from a person who is in the plaintiff’s relation.
+It means the defendant cannot claim a set-off in which the plaintiff was not the main party.
+The defendant cannot claim money that is recoverable from a person who is in the plaintiff’s relationship.

 Purpose of set-off in a written statement